xndrpr/MOcean/README.md

 > [!WARNING]
-> This project is developing, don't expect too much
+> This project is in development, don't expect too much

 # Featurs
 - Powers